Meehai/video-representations-extractor/vre/representations/semantic_segmentation/mask2former/README.md

 Download the config file (yaml) and the .pickle weights file.

-Note: This script must be run with upstream Mask2Former (so not the slimmed code in VRE):
-- Mask2Former commit: `9b0651c` when this was tested.

 Call the converter script:
 ```bash
 python convert.py config.yaml weights.pickle weights.ckpt